rcaseyx/new-best-friend/README.md

 ## API Documentation
 ---
 The _New Best Friend_ API is a relatively simple API containing two major endpoints: one for dogs, and one for users.
 All endpoints (except account creation and login) require a valid JWT.
+The API's repo can be viewed [here](https://github.com/rcaseyx/nbfapi).

 ### /dogs